Quick Summary

 What is creatine used for?

-Creatine is a naturally-occurring organic compound that helps the muscles produce energy during high-intensity exercise.
+Creatine is a naturally-occurring amino acid that helps the muscles produce energy during high-intensity exercise.
 Athletes and bodybuilders take creatine supplements not only to improve their performance but to help them gain muscle and increase their strength.
+A creatine supplement regimen typically involves a loading phase with higher initial doses followed by a maintenance phase with lower daily dosages.

 Creatine may also be used for treating fatigue, muscle cramps, neuromuscular conditions, depression, multiple sclerosis and congestive heart failure, as well as numerous other conditions.